AndreiAndreescu/upb-fils-ma.github.io/docs/project/2024/andrei.andreescu/index.md.md

 ## Motivation

-its very interesting and helpful to make an alarm sensor
+for me an alarm sistem is very interesting so for me to do one is absolutly grandious

 ## Architecture